Markov properties for mixed graphs: Markov properties for ribbonless graphs

-It is known that, for undirected graphs, the five graphoid axioms are necessary and sufficient for equivalence of pairwise and global Markov properties; see \citep{lau96}.
+It is known that, for undirected graphs, the five graphoid axioms are necessary and sufficient for equivalence of pairwise and global Markov properties; see \cite{lau96}.
 For bidirected graphs, the independence statement associated with a missing edge between nodes $i$ and $j$ is $\langle i,j\cd \varnothing\rangle$ and only the five compositional semi-graphoid axioms are necessary for equivalence of pairwise and global Markov properties.
-This can be inferred from the proof of Theorem \ref{thm:113}, since part I of the proof is not relevant for bidirected graphs unless $C=\varnothing$ and the intersection property is not used in part II of the proof.
-We conclude by stating this as its own proposition.

-\begin{prop} Let $G=(V,E)$ be a bidirected graph.
-If an independence model $\mathcal{J}$ defined over $V$ is a compositional semi-graphoid then $\mathcal{J}$ satisfies the pairwise Markov property w.r.t.\ $G$ if and only if it satisfies the global Markov property w.r.t.\ $G$. \end{prop}
+This can be inferred from the proof of Theorem~\ref{thm113}, since part I of the proof is not relevant for bidirected graphs unless $C=\varnothing$ and the intersection property is not used in part II of the proof.
+We conclude by stating this as its own proposition. \begin{prop} Let $G=(V,E)$ be a bidirected graph.
+If an independence model $\mathcal {J}$ defined over $V$ is a compositional semi-graphoid then $\mathcal {J}$ satisfies the pairwise Markov property w.r.t. $G$ if and only if it satisfies the global Markov property w.r.t. $G$. \end{prop}